 What about the regular Dogwood Diploma?

-Adults may choose to do the regular Dogwood Diploma through the MEd.
+Adults may choose to do the regular Dogwood Diploma through the Ministry of Education (MEd).
 All articulated post-secondary ABE courses can be used for credit towards either the regular or Adult Dogwood.

 What about the GED®?